 Courses for Graduate and Advanced Undergraduate Students

-605 Survey Course on Optimal Infant and Young Child Feeding (3).
+605 Survey Course on Breastfeeding and Public Health (3).
 This survey course will briefly cover the principal topics in this broad field of knowledge, including domestic and global issues.

 610 Issues in Maternal and Child Health (3).
 Permission of the instructor.
 For students outside the department of MCH who desire a survey of current issues and programs in maternal and child health.
 Three lecture hours per week.